turingschool/curriculum/source/models/modules.markdown

 <div class="opinion">

-In `ActiveRecord`, inheritance leads into "Single Table Inheritance" (STI).
+<p>In <code>ActiveRecord</code>, inheritance leads into <em>Single Table Inheritance</em> (STI).
 Most advanced Rails users agree that STI sounds like a good idea, then you end up ripping it out as the project matures.
-It just isn't a strong design practice.
+It just isn't a strong design practice.</p>

-Instead, we mimic inheritance using modules and allow each model to have its own table.
+<p>Instead, we mimic inheritance using modules and allow each model to have its own table.</p>

 </div>